RainerEmrich/install-cloud-server/README.md

 ## Status

-Last tested with Ubuntu 16.04 on 4th of April 2018.
+Last tested with Ubuntu 16.04 on 13th of April 2018.
-Last tested with Debian 8 on 4th of April 2018.
+Last tested with Debian 8 on 13th of April 2018.
+Last tested with Debian 9 on 13th of April 2018.